Emirate of Abu Dhabi: Climate

-The emirate is located in the tropical dry region.
-The Tropic of Cancer runs through the southern part of the Emirate, giving its climate an arid nature characterised by high temperatures throughout the year, and a very hot summer.
+The emirate is in the tropical dry region.
+The Tropic of Cancer runs through its southern part, giving its climate an arid nature characterised by high temperatures throughout the year, with a very hot summer.
 The Emirate's high summer (June to August) temperatures are associated with high relative humidity, especially in coastal areas.
 Abu Dhabi has warm winters with occasionally low temperatures.
 The air temperatures show variations between the coastal strip, the desert interior and areas of higher elevation, which together make up the topography of the Emirate.

 Abu Dhabi receives scant rainfall but totals vary greatly from year to year.
-Seasonal northerly winds blow across the country, helping to ameliorate the weather, when they are not laden with dust, in addition to the brief moisture-laden south-easterly winds.
-The winds often vary between southerly, south-easterly, westerly, northerly and northwesterly.
-Another characteristic of the Emirate's weather is the high rate of evaporation of water due to several factors, namely high temperature, wind speed, and low rainfall.
+Seasonal northerly winds blow across the country, helping to ameliorate the weather when they are not laden with dust, in addition to the brief moisture-laden southeasterly winds.
+The winds often vary between southerly, southeasterly, westerly, northerly and northwesterly.
+Another characteristic of the Emirate's weather is the high rate of evaporation of water due to high temperature, wind speed, and low rainfall.

-The oasis city of Al Ain, about 150 km away, bordering Oman, regularly records the highest summer temperatures in the country; however, the dry desert air and cooler evenings make it a traditional retreat from the intense summer heat and year-round humidity of the capital city.
+The oasis city of Al Ain, about 150 km away, bordering Oman, regularly records the highest summer temperatures in the country, but its dry desert air and cooler evenings make it a traditional retreat from the intense summer heat and year-round humidity of the capital city.